A Guide on Multi-Site Management Using Headless CMS

 - The decoupled architecture provides a backend store for all content that can be reused for multiple sites.

-- Various built-in features within the CMS platform provide speed and cost-effective approaches for content publishing and management.
+- Various built-in features within the best multisite CMS platform provide speed and cost-effective approaches for content publishing and management.

 - Being an API-first platform, it gives developers the autonomy to build frontend designs using any programming language of their choice.